dan-subic/cairn/obelisk-srd.md

 If an attack is **impaired** , the damage die is reduced to 1d4, regardless of weapon.
 If the attack has a **bonus**, the attacker rolls an extra die.
 Attacks with the **blast** quality affect all area targets, rolling separately for each.

-An attacked character can choose to **sunder** one worn piece of armor to take 0 damage instead.
+An attacked character can choose to **sunder** a worn helmet or shield to take 0 damage instead.

 **DAMAGE**
 If an attack takes a PC's HP exactly to 0, the player rolls on the [**Scars**](#scars-table) table.